jrbarnard/date-interval-iterator/README.md

 (new HourlyInterval())->setNumberOfHours(1.5);
 ```
 * WeeklyInterval - Accepts days of the week and the weekly occurrence, so you can do intervals such as: every Tuesday
-and Wednesday of every 3rd week. - COMING SOON
+and Wednesday of every 3rd week.
 ```php
 // Basic usage via constructor new WeeklyInterval([WeeklyInterval::WEDNESDAY, WeeklyInterval::TUESDAY], 3);